 - Reducing liquid intake, especially before bed or going out in public.

-- Avoiding caffeine, alcohol, and over-the-counter medicines that make you urinate more.
+- Avoid caffeine, alcohol, and over-the-counter medicines that make you urinate more.

-- Training your bladder to hold urine longer.
+- Train your bladder to hold urine longer.

 - Preventing constipation.